 Kadmos is very proud of this win!
 Not only it was a fantastic result for our client, but what ingenuity it took to undo the toxic outcome of a rather insignificant error on the client’s part in preparing the application and utter intransigence of the Home Office when they decided to stick to the letter of the rules and ignore the people who are affected by the decision.

 Some immigration decisions are unfairer than others, and this was a typical display of unfairness at its utmost.

-The client initially applied for extension of her spouse visa herself, without help from immigration solicitors, confident that she easily met the requirements of the immigration rules and her case was not complicated.
-Unfortunately, she failed to provide a full set of bank statements because she had changed her bank and was unable to access her old bank account.
-Her visa application was refused for failure to provide a mandatory document, despite the fact that her salary was way above the required threshold.
+The client initially applied for extension of her spouse visa herself, without the help of immigration solicitors, confident that she met the requirements of the immigration rules and her case was straightforward.
+Unfortunately, she failed to provide a full set of bank statements because she had changed the bank and was unable to access her old bank account.
+Her visa application was refused for failure to provide a mandatory document.
+The fact that her salary was way above the required threshold did not make a difference.
 She was told to leave the country or appeal and that was when she contacted Kadmos.

 We had to make a decision, whether to appeal or to make a fresh application.
 The problem was, as it often is with immigration refusals, that our client’s passport was retained by the Home Office.
 If she were to appeal the decision, she faced about a year of uncertainty, during which time she would still have the right to work but would have been unable to travel.
 In her case, it virtually meant losing her job which required extensive travelling abroad.
 The other option (not mentioned by the refusal letter) was to make a fresh application in-country within 28 days of refusal.
 Yet, without a passport, we could only make a postal application.
 And the downside of this option was that the client would not have had the right to work until the application was decided.